Please do not reproduce without permission.

 Copyright © Clifford Sweatte.
 All rights reserved.

-Training run with (L-R) Thom Birch, Beryl Bender Birch and Clifford Sweatte, Oregon.
+Training run with (L-R) Thom Birch, Beryl Bender Birch and Clifford Sweatte, Oregon coast.
 In Loving Memory of Thom Birch (1954-2006)

 Teaching yoga at Nike World Headquarters in Beaverton, Oregon with Thom Birch